Baptism (for Adults)

 I heard I need a sponsor in order to become Catholic.
 What is that, and how do I get one?

-A sponsor is a practicing Catholic in good standing with the Church who accompanies you on your journey through RCIA.
+A sponsor is a practicing Catholic in good standing with the Church who accompanies you on your journey through OCIA.
 The sponsor has the job of helping you through the process, and of verifying at the main rites that you are ready to take the next step.
 For baptism, the sponsor may become your godparent, with more serious responsibilities toward the catechumen being sponsored.
 Or you may choose someone else to be godparent.
 If you don’t know anyone, the parish will provide a sponsor for you.

 I know who I want my sponsor to be, but that person doesn’t live locally and can’t attend sessions.
 Can that person still be my sponsor?